theoden8/sh-project/README.md

 # limitations

 The current version of solver is relatively slow and can't handle large graphs.
+It is written to work iteratively, and chooses which options to iterate and how, and when to backtrack.

 ![homomorphism-18](/images/homomorphism-18.png)